GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-8.md

 per the rules of unstable functionality, explained in [JLBP-3](JLBP-3.md)).
 If such breakages can cause widespread pain, the unstable features can be recognized as general availability (GA) by many users.
-To avoid these problems, the preferable path is to promote such widely-used libraries and features to a stable version, even if the functionality is not complete.
+To avoid this problem, the preferable path is to promote such widely-used libraries and features to a stable version, even if the functionality is not complete.
 Stability is not about completeness but about guarantees not to break users' code frequently.